To see how we calculated these scores, you can find a full explanation of our methodology here.

 Is there a Netflix student discount?

 Unfortunately, Netflix doesn’t currently offer any discounts for students.
-If you’re a full-time student looking to save some money, we collected some of our favorite student discounts here, including Hulu, SHOWTIME and Spotify Premium for just $4.99/mo.
+If you’re a full-time student looking to save some money, we collected some of our favorite student discounts here.

 Does Netflix still have DVD plans?

 Yes, you can still get DVDs and Blu-rays in the mail from Netflix.
 The Standard DVD plan costs $7.99/mo. and lets you take out one DVD or Blu-ray at a time.
 Netflix mails you the disc, and you get to keep it as long as you want, with no limit on how many you can take out every month.

 Exclusives include Stranger Things, The Crown

 |One disc at a time||Two discs at a time|

 Unfortunately, the Netflix streaming service isn’t included in the DVD plan.
 If you want to stream Netflix, you’ll have to sign up separately.
 On the plus side, Netflix’s DVD library is much larger than what it has streaming.
 If you’re into more obscure movies, you’ll be able to find just about anything.

 To gauge Netflix’s library compared to other major TV streaming services, we broke our evaluation into two categories: licensed content and original programming.
 For the shows and movies Netflix purchases instead of producing themselves, we focused on the total number available and how much people actually like them.
 For that, we used IMDb’s lists of the top 250 TV shows and movies, which combine user ratings and popularity to determine its rankings.
 We counted how many titles each streaming service had in both lists.